Steema/TeeGrid-VCL-FMX-Samples/README.md

 Manually:

-- Open TeeGrid project group from Sources\Packages
+- Open TeeGrid project group from "Sources\Packages" folder
 - Right-click DCLVCLTeeGrid package, and do "Install"
 - Right-click DCLFMXTeeGrid package, and do "Install"

 ### Using TeeGrid

-TeeGrid is "data-agnostic"
+TeeGrid is **"data-agnostic"**

 Data must be provided to TeeGrid using a data provider class, manually created.